Board of Trustees

 Josef grew up in Prague, capital of the Czech Republic, where he became a primary teacher of math and chemistry.
 He moved to England where he learned English as an au-pair.
 Joseph lived for five years in the Caribbean, where he met his current wife.
 Together they moved to Studio City in 2013.
 He has been a US Citizen since 2016.
 Joseph is certified as Dream-builder Coach and Life Mastery Consultant.
 He is a member of World Financial Group and has a growing career as a financial advisor.
 He has been on the board of the Studio City Neighborhood Council since 2019 as a business representative.

-Stan was born in Chicago and raised in Los Angeles, where he completed his education.
+Born in Chicago and raised in Los Angeles, where he completed his education.
 He is proud to be a Bruin, graduating from UCLA with a BS degree in Construction Management.
 Stan was introduced to the church over 40 years ago by his wife Donna Mae, and has been a member for over 25 years.
 His 30-year career in the savings and loan industry has made him a valued contributor on numerous committees, including as chairman of several.
 Previously, Stan was treasurer for six years on the Board of Trustees, and in June of 2014 was honored to receive the UUCSC Service Award.
-Currently he serves as an elected member of the Endowment Committee and had been on the Leadership team as Facility Manager.
+Currently he also serves as an elected member of the Board.

 Gil has been a member of this church for over 30 years.
 She has previously served on the Board two times, and chaired or served on several committees and event teams.
 She has chronicled the life of the church as unofficial archivist and one of our institutional memory keepers.
 Gil brings a broad knowledge of the positions we are asking people to take on, a working knowledge about most of the members and friends in the congregation, and a curiosity about those she doesn’t know yet and how they might fit in the leadership of the church.
 She’s also extremely organized and clings to deadlines as a method for preserving sanity.
 Gil loves gardening and participating in social action, spending time with family and friends, writing, editing, reading, and getting out of Los Angeles.